Sport Republic: Southampton F.C.

 The January window saw Sport Republic buying five players in an attempt to lift the club off the bottom of the table.
 A club record fee of €25 million was paid for winger Kamaldeen Sulemana.
 Mislav Oršić, Carlos Alcaraz, James Bree, and striker Paul Onuachu also joined the club.
 On 12 February 2023, Nathan Jones was sacked as Southampton manager after just 95 days in charge.
 Rubén Sellés then took over for the remainder of the season, before leaving the club.
 On 13 May 2023, it was confirmed that Southampton would be relegated to the EFL Championship, after Sport Republic's first full season of ownership.
 Following relegation, Sport Republic made large organisational and senior staff changes at Southampton including long standing CEO, Martin Semmens leaving his role and the appointment of Šolak as chairman.

 On 21 June 2023, Russell Martin was appointed as manager from Swansea City on a contract running until 2026.
 After only one season in the Championship, the club was promoted to the Premier League at the end of the 2023–24 season.
 Martin was sacked the following season after one victory in sixteen matches, leaving Southampton bottom of the league, and was replaced by Ivan Jurić.
 On 14 January 2025, Kraft stepped down as chairman of the club and was replaced by Šolak.

 The club were effectively relegated from the Premier League for the second time under Sport Republic on 6 April 2025 with seven games remaining, becoming the earliest team to suffer relegation in Premier League history.
 Jurić left Southampton by mutual consent following relegation.
 On the final matchday of the season, Will Still was announced as incoming manager for the following season in the Championship on a three-year contract.

 Göztepe S.K.

 On 19 August 2022, it was announced that Sport Republic brought a 70% stake in Göztepe.
 Ankersen, who is director at Southampton, was appointed chairman of the club.
 The club were promoted to the Süper Lig at the end of the 2023–24 season.
+They then finished eighth in the 2024–25 season.